Gruntfuggly/closeunmodified/README.md

 It runs through your current open editors and closes any that are unmodified in git.
 This obviously depends on having git installed.

+Doesn't cope very well if only one file is currently open.
 It will also fail if it comes across an opened image.
 For some reason, the API doesn't provide any way to detect when this has happened.
 Any suggestions gratefully received!

 ## Operation